tkivinen/data-analysis-with-python-summer-2019/project.rst

 2. regression analysis on medical data (part08)
 3. fossil data analysis (see course page / tasks section)

-The following instructions are for the TMC-integrated projects (part7 and part8).

 After you have completed 80% of points from week 6, download the exercises and/or notebooks from the TMC server.
 Then try to solve as many exercises as you can.